VMware on Monday released the first public spin of its ESXi bare-metal hypervisor for selected 64-bit Arm systems.

 Imagine something like a multi-core Raspberry Pi or HoneyComb LX2K in the field running a guest operating system that communicates with the outside world via an internet link and via a touchscreen user interface, and another guest environment simultaneously running a real-time OS that takes inputs from sensors, makes decisions, and outputs control signals to other equipment.
 Seeing as it's virtualized, you have a bit more flexibility in updating or restarting the UI guest without interrupting that main guest doing all the important sensor and control work, and also you can update, shutdown, or spin up a redundant copy of the main guest from the UI environment.

 Then there's VMware's SmartNIC dream – code-named Project Monterey – in which PCIe cards are loaded with one or more accelerators – think GPUs and FPGAs – and controlled by a cluster of bolted-on Arm CPU cores.
 These cards can be plugged straight into a network, and offload workloads such as storage management, security monitoring, connection routing, and packet filtering from the host's microprocessors to the card's acceleration engines.
-This involves ESXi running on those Arm cores to virtualize tasks, carve up resources, and integrate with VMware Cloud Foundation.
+This will eventually involve ESXi running on those Arm cores to virtualize tasks, carve up resources, and integrate with VMware Cloud Foundation.
+That's a little beyond the scope of the ESXi-Arm Fling as it stands, which is aimed at giving people something to evaluate for now on edge and servers.

 "As the name suggests, ESXi-Arm is a version of ESXi built to run on 64-bit Arm processors," said Kit Colbert, VMware's cloud platform business unit CTO, who added that Virtzilla had worked with Arm to get its port working.